 Amsterdam is undisputedly the European bike capital.
-The modal split for cycling reaches around 50% in the city as a whole and even 62% in the inner city.
-Here, cycling is not a sport, but an everyday mode of transport.
+The modal split for cycling reaches around 50% in the city as a whole and 62% in the inner city.
+In Amsterdam, cycling is not a sport, but an everyday mode of transport.

 But even Amsterdam still faces some challenges, including bike-cluttered public spaces and interference between different modes of transport.